-“Yes, but I would like to visit them in the village,” Celsiana replied, tucking a strand of auburn hair into place.
+“Yes, but I would like to visit them in the village,” Celsiana replied, tucking a strand of dark blonde hair into place.
 “They seem so uncomfortable here in the castle, and I wish to visit this school they talk about.”

 “The school?” her father repeated.
 “Why would you want to go to a school, when we have the best tutors available right here?”